-This one seems counterintuitive at first glance — doesn’t cutting into hair result in damage?
+This one seems counterintuitive at first glance — cutting hair can damage it, right?
 The truth is, keeping your locks trimmed regularly is a lot like pruning a tree or plant in a garden!
-By cutting away any split ends or rough patches, new growth has a better opportunity to grow into place.
+By cutting any split ends or rough patches, new and healthy growth has a better opportunity to flourish.

 - Be Specific With Your Hair Type

-The texture of your hair is important.
-How you repair it will vary depending on whether its curly, wavy, or pinstraight.
+The texture of your hair is vital.
+How you care for and repair your hair will vary depending on whether it is curly, wavy, or pin straight.
 Using the wrong types of products and tools for your texture is a recipe for disaster!
-Try asking your stylist for tips next time you get a trim — they’re the professional after all.
+Try asking your stylist for tips next time you get a trim — they’re the professional, after all.

 - Rinse With Cold Water

-The outer layer of your hair — called the cuticle — is very sensitive to temperature.
-Hot water will cause it to open where cold water closes it back up.
+The outer layer of your hair — called the cuticle — is sensitive to temperature.
+Hot water will cause it to open, whereas cold water closes it back up.
 You can protect the sensitive inner layer of your hair strands from damage by rinsing with cold water.